If our resources have blessed you, please share them.

 • In Restoration

-The descendants of Shem, Ham, and Japeth after the flood were seventy
+* The descendants of Shem, Ham, and Japheth were seventy after the flood.

 Another Consideration?
 70 x 7 = 490

 Two well respected Bible teachers suggested another meaning to the significance of these numbers: 70 x 7 = 490.
-Clarence Larkin (1850-1924) suggested that God fellowshipped with man in 490 year periods.
+Clarence Larkin (1850-1924) proposed that God fellowshipped with man in 490-year periods.
 He gave these seven periods of 490 years each:

 In the last 490 year period is a “parentheses” of time.
 Between the Triumphal entry of Jesus and His second coming is the Church Age of 2,000 years.

-Bible teacher Chuck Missler (1934-2018) defined how God dealt directly with His people, Israel, defining four 490 year periods of time.
-In each time period, there were “seasons” when God was not directly governing them or they were in a period of disobedience.
+Bible teacher Chuck Missler (1934-2018) defined how God dealt directly with His people, Israel, defining four 490-year periods.
+In each period, there were seasons when God was not directly governing them, or they were in a period of disobedience.
 Chuck Missler constructed this chart:

 1) Abraham to the Exodus